skylight-hq/skylight.digital/_projects/digital_acquisition_accelerator.md

   <ul>
     <li>
-      Pilot program announced to all agencies via formal memo from the White House's Office of Management and Budget
+      Pilot program announced to all agencies via formal memo from the White House’s Office of Management and Budget
     </li>

     <li>